Cambodia Travel Guide: Temples of Angkor

 - Comprehensive look at Angkor’s art and architecture.
 We examine the distinctive Khmer style of art and architecture, isolating key features that you will see again and again on your temple visits; we tell you what makes them unique and what they symbolize.
-To make things come alive, we have packed our descriptions with high-resolution images so that you can see it for yourself.
+To make things come alive, we have packed our review with high-resolution images.

 - Detailed temple profiles.
-This guidebook provides detailed profiles for twenty-five of the premier religious monuments in Angkor.
-For each, we provide information on its history, a detailed plan that highlights its most important architectural and artistic features, high-resolution images, and a discussion that ties it all together.
+This guidebook provides detailed profiles for twenty-five of the premier religious monuments in Angkor (see the itinerary on Google Maps).
+For each, we provide information on its history, a detailed plan that highlights its most important architectural and artistic features and a discussion that ties it all together.

 - Advice for getting the best cultural experience.
-To help you plan and prioritize your temple touring itinerary, this guidebook ranks temples based on the quality of their art and architecture and offers brief summaries of each temple’s highlights, so you can focus in on what most interests you.
-Plus, we provide tips designed to help you get the most from your visit, such as where to find the best reliefs, how to avoid the crowds, and which temple entrances to use.
+This guidebook supplies logistical advice, maps and links to online resources.
+Further, to help plan and prioritize your temple touring itinerary, we rank temples based on the quality of their art and architecture and offer brief summaries of each temple’s highlights, so you can focus in on what most interests you.
+Finally, we give our personal tips for getting the most from your experience while on location.

-This guidebook include profiles of Angkor Thom, Angkor Wat, Bakong, Baksei Chamkrong, Banteay Kdei, Banteay Samre, Banteay Srei, Baphuon, Bayon, Beng Mealea, Chau Say Tevoda, East Mebon, Lolei, Neak Pean, Phnom Bakheng, Prasat Kravan, Preah Khan, Preah Ko, Pre Rup, Ta Keo, Ta Prohm, Ta Som, and Thommanon.
+This guidebook includes profiles of Angkor Thom, Angkor Wat, Bakong, Baksei Chamkrong, Banteay Kdei, Banteay Samre, Banteay Srei, Baphuon, Bayon, Beng Mealea, Chau Say Tevoda, East Mebon, Lolei, Neak Pean, Phnom Bakheng, Prasat Kravan, Preah Khan, Preah Ko, Pre Rup, Ta Keo, Ta Prohm, Ta Som and Thommanon.